-(e) Brake Effective Radius (reff) is defined as the distance from the center of the brake (disc or drum) to the theoretical center of the friction material.
+(e) Brake Effective Radius (reff) is defined as the distance from the centre of the brake (disc or drum) to the theoretical centre of the friction material.
 A circle drawn with this radius would be placed at the centre of the disc-pads or drum-shoes contact surface.
 For disc brakes, the brake effective radius shall be provided by the brake manufacturer.
 For a drum brake, the effective radius is half of the drum's inner diameter.